Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ---
 id: "providers_offers"
-title: "Providers and Offers"
+title: "Creating Providers and Offers"
 slug: "/cli_guides/providers_offers"
 sidebar_position: 4
 ---

-# How to Deploy Data/Solution offer
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

+# Creating Providers and Offers

 ## **About**
 This guide will take you step by step through the process of creating your Data / Solution provider and deploying your own Data / Solution offer to Super Protocol.

+<Highlight color="red">short synopsys how it works</Highlight>